Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-With the exception of Superman, all of the photos above were HDR portraits taken on a tripod.
+Except for Superman, all of the photos above were HDR portraits taken on a tripod.
 Here are a few more examples.

 7: Not All of the Great Shots are Inside the Convention Halls

-People are naturally drawn to the convention halls, but they go in and out.
-Don't forget to go outside and get some shots.
-You don't have to deal with the horrible lighting and you may get some interesting group shots.
+People are naturally drawn to the convention halls but go in and out.
+Don’t forget to go outside and get some shots.
+You don’t have to deal with the horrible lighting and you may get some interesting group shots.
 You also see people behaving in character as they come across other people.
-More often than not, it's hilarious.
+More often than not, it’s hilarious.

 Also, you may have much better light for your comic convention photos.